 3. Side Hustle

-If classroom tools are occupying all your shelving and storage spaces, consider this cool and inexpensive organization hack from Maflingo.
+If tools are occupying all your classroom storage and shelving spaces, consider this cool and inexpensive organization hack from Maflingo.
 With a little cord, a screwdriver, and low-cost cups from IKEA, you can add storage right on your students’ desks and free up some of that surface area.

 Organizing your classroom is challenging and takes time, but discovering strategies that work for you takes out some of the guesswork.
 Draw upon some inspiration offered here.
 Turn some tips into reality.
 You might just become an organization guru this year.

 What are your favorite resources for finding and modifying hacks?